 4-Day Card (96 hours from first use): €28.80

 5-Day Card (120 hours from first use): €35.40

 For late-night transportation, consider the night-bus system (Nit Bus), which departs from Barcelona's Plaça de Catalunya.
 The bus stops running between 5and 6am, making it a go-to option for all the night owls out there.

 Pro tip: You can also take advantage of the Barcelona bus during the day, as there's over 100 routes that connect the various neighborhoods—with a free transfer within a period of 1 hour and 15 minutes.
 Because the system is integrated under the Transports Metropolitans de Barcelona (TMB), your Barcelona card/T10 Card (which you can easily purchase at any train station) can be used across the metro, tram, FGC, and Renfe trains in zone 1.

 Do: Explore the city on two wheels

 Don’t miss out on the opportunity to explore Barcelona by bike.
 Join a tour or, if you don’t need a guide, take in the coastal Catalan breeze as you cycle down the promenade at Barceloneta beach.

 We recommend Fat Tire Tours or Steel Donkey Bike Tour for guided tours or, if you’d rather rent a bike, you can choose from: Barcelona Rent a Bike, Green Bikes or Born Bike.
 If you’re feeling adventurous, blend in with local Barcelonians and rent a Vespa with Via Vespa.

-Now that we’ve given you the rundown on how to get around Barcelona, you can travel around the city like a pro—but first, check out our complete guide with info on transportation, geography, currency and useful Spanish phrases.
+Now that we’ve given you the rundown on how to get around Barcelona, you can travel around the city like a pro—but first, check out our complete travel guide to Spain (Madrid included) with info on transportation, geography, currency and useful Spanish phrases.